ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Error:  0.032950%
 ```

-Therefore, contrary to popular belief, it is more advantageous to the guest to switch doors confirming the theoretical result.
+Therefore, contrary to popular belief, it is more advantageous to the guest to switch doors, confirming the theoretical result.

 ## Integration Using Monte Carlo Simulations

 ---

 Now, let's see how we can use the Monte Carlo method to find the value of definite integrals of continuous functions in a specified range.
-This method is particularly useful for higher-dimensional integrals.
+This method is particularly useful for higher-dimensional integrals, due to its convergence properties.

 Just as a reminder, if $f: [a,b] \rightarrow \mathbb{R}$ is a continuous function, then the quantity $$S = \int_a^b f(x)dx,$$
 represents the area of the region between the graph of $f$ and the $x-$axis.